stefan-hoeck/idris2-elab-util/src/Doc/Enum1.md

 ### Generating Enum Definitions

-In order to us `enumDecl` to define an actual enum type, we need function `declare` from `Language.Reflection`:
+In order to use `enumDecl` to define an actual enum type, we need function `declare` from `Language.Reflection`:

 ```idris